google/fuzzer-test-suite/engine-comparison/tutorial/abTestingTutorial.md

 - `EXPERIMENT="afl-libfuzzer"` - Names the experiment `afl-libfuzzer`.
 This
   determines the URL at which results will be displayed.
-- `N_ITERATIONS=2` - Specifies 2 trials to be performed per fuzzer.
+- `RUNNERS=2` - 2 runners will be spawned per fuzzer.
 - `JOBS=1` - Each fuzzer will run single-threaded.
 - `MAX_RUNS=-1` - Trials will not be limited by number of inputs run.
 - `MAX_TOTAL_TIME=300` - Trials will end after 300 seconds (5 minutes).